devleague/linux-all-the-things/README.md

   * `-l` - List all files, with more detail
   * `-h` - Show file sizes in human readable format
   * `-lah` - Use multiple flags together
+* `ln` - Create hard link between two files, both exist as primary
+    * `-s` - make soft or symlink which is just an alias to another file
+    * `-sf` - overwrite existing symlink

 **NOTE:** On Ubuntu you will see some aliases defined to make these commands more easily typed